Alerion/django-rpc/docs/index.rst

 Also you can submit forms with `jQuery Form Plugin <http://malsup.com/jquery/form/>`_.

-It also supports call batching.
+It also supports a call batching.
 Django RPC batches together calls which are received within a configurable time frame and sends them in a single request.

 You can easy move you current views to RPC methods and use Django RPC instead of mess of AJAX requests.

-Inspired by Ext.Direct from ExtJs 3.
+Inspired by Ext.Direct from ExtJs.

 Support
 -------

-You can ask question or report bug on `project Github repo <https://github.com/Alerion/Django-RPC/issues>`_.
+You can ask a question or report a bug on `project Github repo <https://github.com/Alerion/Django-RPC/issues>`_.

 Requirements